srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Lab-Scenario-Preview/Module05.md

-# Lab Scenario Preview: AZ-900: Describe Azure architecture and services

-## Lab 05 - Create blob storage
+# Lab Scenario Preview: Lab 05 - Create blob storage

-### Lab overview
+## Lab overview

 In this walkthrough, we will create a storage account, then work with blob storage files.